What is Commons Transition?

 What would be a successful outcome for Commons Transition?

 We’re working to make it possible to not only adopt but to adapt a policy-making platform where the emerging social needs and proposals of the sharing, P2P, commons, open data, free culture, and other ‘open’ movements can express their needs for policy support.
 Ideally, this platform will become a repository of policy proposals, offering a means of evaluation and cross-learning as well as mutual support in advancing the legal and policy infrastructures that would enable an open society based on open technological infrastructures.
 The platform welcomes officials, citizens, policy makers, advocacy movements, and hackers to easily find prior proposals and experiences and build upon them.
-Each year, a new locale will be sought to continue the work in locally embedded ways, with our team committed to anchoring this effort.

 Where are you located?